Cartoon Network (Australia and New Zealand): Adult Swim

-Cartoonito launched on 4 July 2022.
+Toonami

-Sister channels
+Toonami (a portmanteau of words cartoon and tsunami) launched in July 2001 and ran until August 2006.
+It was a block for action animation, which mostly consisted of anime and occasionally carried American cartoons, such as Batman Beyond.

 Boomerang

-Prior becoming a standalone channel on March 14, 2004, Boomerang was its own block dedicated to older Hanna-Barbera cartoons launched in 1995.
+Prior to becoming a standalone channel on March 14, 2004, Boomerang was its own block dedicated to older Hanna-Barbera cartoons launched in 1995.

 Cartoon Network's sister TV channel Boomerang was originally a Cartoon Network block for the lesser-known Hanna-Barbera classic cartoons that didn't already have regular half-hour slots.
 It began in April 2001 as a morning block airing at 10:00 am – 12:00 pm, but in August 2001 also aired as an hour-long mini-block in Cartoon Network After Dark.
 The shows on Boomerang changed randomly every week, for both the morning and the evening block.
 The Boomerang blocks had bumpers which featured children's toys of characters in Hanna-Barbera cartoons coming to life, identical to the Boomerang bumpers used in the United States.
 These bumpers were sometimes also used on the TV channel.
 The evening block last aired in March 2002, and the morning block last aired in September 2004.
 However late-night airings of Boomerang on Cartoon Network continued until early 2005, when the Boomerang channel received a face-lift.
-In late 2012, it received the looks of Boomerang (UK & Ireland).
+In late 2012, it received the looks of Boomerang's UK feed.